jimburtoft/Neuron-SDK-Detector/replit.md

 ## Core Components

-The application follows a modular architecture with clear separation of concerns:
+The application follows a two-script architecture with clear separation of functionality:

-**Main Controller (`neuron_version_detector.py`)**
+**Standalone Detection Script (`neuron_detector.py`)**
+- Single-file architecture containing all detection functionality
+- Integrated package detection for system and Python environments
+- Built-in version database management with GitHub download capability
-- Command-line interface and argument parsing
+- Command-line interface with simple and verbose output modes
-- Orchestrates the detection and analysis workflow
-- Handles output formatting (simple vs verbose modes)

-**Package Detection (`package_detector.py`)**
-- Scans system packages using dpkg commands
-- Detects Python packages in current and virtual environments
-- Supports multi-environment scanning in `/opt` directory
-- Uses predefined package prefixes to identify Neuron-related components

-**Version Database Management (`version_database.py`)**
-- Manages local JSON database of SDK versions and package mappings
-- Downloads database from GitHub when local copy is unavailable
+- Downloads `neuron_versions.json` from GitHub if not found locally
-- Builds reverse lookup maps for efficient package-to-SDK version matching
+- Caches database locally for future use

+**Database Updater Script (`neuron_database_updater.py`)**
-- Handles database updates and caching
+- Dedicated scraping and database maintenance functionality

-**Web Scraping (`scraper.py`)**
 - Scrapes AWS Neuron documentation for package version information
-- Extracts data from current and previous release pages
+- Extracts data from current and historical release pages
 - Uses trafilatura for content extraction and requests for HTTP handling
-- Maintains session state with appropriate user-agent headers
+- Builds comprehensive JSON database with all SDK versions
+- Independent operation - can update database without affecting detection

 ## Data Flow Architecture